pammacdotnet/TypstPaper/paper.typ

   kind: image,
 ) <fig:listing>

-There are other several packages that ship with WASM plugins for different language compilers and interpreters, such as:
+There are other several packages that ship with Wasm plugins for different language compilers and interpreters, such as:
 / #Pyrunner: for Python using RustPython,
 / #Jogs: for JavaScript using QuickJS, or
 / #Matryoshka: for running Typst inside Typst.

-The notable limitation within WASM-based packages is that network and input/output (I/O) operations do not work, but there is a possibility of passing project-local files to these addons.
+The notable limitation within Wasm-based packages is that network and input/output (I/O) operations do not work, but there is a possibility of passing project-local files to these addons.
 The second, and more impactful limitation, is their slower execution time.
 With time, it can be worth porting some functions and algorithms to native Typst to significantly decrease compilation time.

 #let Prequery = package-link("Prequery")